HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Primary Care Clinics/Centers.

 Preventive Care: Yearly physical exams, wellness visits, health screenings (e.g., for cancer, diabetes, high blood pressure), vaccinations, and patient education.

-Acute Care: Treatment for common illnesses like colds, the flu, sore throats, ear infections, and minor injuries such as cuts or strains.
+Acute Care: Treatment for common illnesses such as colds and the flu, sore throats, ear infections, and minor injuries such as cuts or strains.

 Chronic Disease Management: Ongoing care and treatment plans for conditions like diabetes, high blood pressure, asthma, and high cholesterol.